Hafez al-Assad: Lebanese Civil War

 Syria intervened in Lebanon in 1976 during the civil war, which began in 1975.
-With the Egyptian–Israeli peace accords, Syria was the only neighboring state which threatened Israel.
-Syria initially tried to mediate the conflict; when that failed, Assad ordered the Palestine Liberation Army (PLA), a regular force based in Syria with Syrian officers, troops into Lebanon to restore order.
-Around this time, the Israeli government opened its borders to Maronite refugees in Lebanon to strengthen its regional influence.
+Assad ordered the Palestine Liberation Army (PLA), a regular force based in Syria with Syrian officers, into Lebanon to fight the PLO and left wing militias.
+Around this time, the Israeli government opened its borders to Maronite refugees in Lebanon.
 Clashes between the Syria-loyal PLA and militants occurred throughout the country.
 Despite Syrian support and Khaddam's mediation, Rashid Karami (the Sunni Muslim Prime Minister of Lebanon) did not have enough support to appoint a cabinet.